demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-offense-note-create
 ***
-Retrieve a list of notes for an offense.
+Retrieves a list of notes for an offense.

 #### Base Command